From Caregiver to Patient: When Women Break Down Silently

 The Relationship Between Mental Health and Caregiving

-There’s a very famous saying, ‘you can’t pour from an empty cup’.
-This emphasises how the caregiver’s mental health is important.
+There’s a very famous saying, ‘You can’t pour from an empty cup.’
+This emphasizes how the caregiver’s mental health is important.
 For instance, if the caregiver feels emotionally exhausted and irritable, then the support offered can also be compromised.
 Similarly, if the caregiver feels emotionally safe and energetic, then the assistance offered can also differ.
 Thus, mental health for caregivers should be taken care of properly for better overall well-being.

 How to Prevent Caregiver Burnout in Women